tobyhodges/fair-research-software/episodes/06-code-readability.md

 ## Use docstrings to document functions

+Now that we have written some functions, it is time to document them so that we can quickly recall (and others looking at our code in the future can understand) what the functions doe without having to read the code.

-Docstrings are a specific type of documentation that are provided within functions and [Python classes][python-classes].
+*Docstrings* are a specific type of documentation that are provided within functions and [Python classes][python-classes].
 A function docstring should explain what that particular code is doing, what parameters the function needs (inputs) and what form they should take, what the function outputs (you may see words like 'returns' or 'yields' here), and errors (if any) that might be raised.